t8ortot/sheets-discogs-tracker/README.md

 # Loading Discogs Data
 Every time the script is run, each item that contains a Discogs ID and a Last Reload Date not equal to today will load or calculate all fields that are marked with an (A).
 This action overwrites any data that was previously populated.

+**IMPORTANT NOTE**: Due to limitations in how many times you can get info from Discogs API, in combination with Google Apps Script's strict 6-minute timer (unless you run this from a Google Workspace account), the script can only update approximately 135 items per run.
+Once your collection exceeds this size, the script will have to be run more than once to update all rows.
+See [Script Scheduling](#script-scheduling) to get the script to keep retrying on an interval until all rows are updated.

 The following data is reloaded in the following way:
 - Artist: Populated using the first name mentioned for the release in Discogs, which is usually the main artist/contributor.
 Artists that have the same name as other artists are denoted with a number in Discogs, but this number is trimmed off when added to the spreadsheet.
 - Album: Populated with the album name displayed on the release page.
-- Total: Populated with a formula that calculates the sum of the "Price", "Tax", and "Shipping" columns.
+- Total: Populates with a formula that calculates the sum of the "Price", "Tax", and "Shipping" columns.
 This field updates in real-time and changes only when one of the three mentioned fields is updated
 - Discogs Lowest: Populates with the lowest listed price on Discogs.
 This is not to be mistaken with the last sold price, which is data that cannot be accessed using the API.
 - Discogs Lowest Color: The color of the cell is also updated to reflect the percentage of profit or loss when compared to the "Total" amount.
 The color gradient reaches its max/min color at +/- 10% respectively by default.
 The colors and percentages can be changed in the code to meet your needs.
 - Reload Difference: Populates with the change in Discogs Lowest amount since the last time the script ran.
--
-130 rule
-loads (A) stuff - overwrites
+- Last Reload Date: Populates with the date the script last updated the row.

+## Info Box
+The following fields in the Info box update automatically in the following ways:
+- Item Investment: Populates with a formula that calculates the sum of all values in the Price column.
+Can be used to determine investment before tax and shipping costs.
+- Total Investment: Populates with a formula that calculates the sum of all values in the Total column.
+Can be used to determine the total investment including tax and shipping costs.
+- Total Discogs Lowest: Populates with a formula that calculates the sum of all values in the Discogs Lowest column.
+Can be loosely used as a minimum collection value amount.
+- Total Reload Difference: Populates with a formula that calculates the sum of all values in the Reload Difference column.
+Can be used to show an increase or decrease in the Total Discogs Lowest since the last run.

 # Advanced Setup
 There are a few features you may add yourself using the instructions below.
 These are mostly quality-of-life improvements that cannot be integrated into the script itself.

 ## Script Scheduling
 Add steps for scheduling
+note that reload date prevents loading more than once

 ## Run button in spreadsheet
 Add steps for adding run button in spresheet